-In fact his performance was so high quality that he won the award of Best Leading Seiyuu.
-Later on, the seiyuu was awards with for Best Actor in supporting role alongside fellow seiyuu Kimura Ryohei.
+In fact, his performance was so high quality that he won the award of Best Leading Seiyuu.
+Later on, the seiyuu was awarded Best Actor in a supporting role alongside fellow seiyuu Kimura Ryohei.

-Not to long ago Mamoru was playing Prince Izmir in Emblem of the Royal Family.
+Not too long ago, Mamoru was playing Prince Izmir in Emblem of the Royal Family.

 If there’s a movie we should mention when we talk about Mamoru‘s endeavors in the acting department it’s “Kami Voice: The Voice Makes a Miracle” in which he performed alongside the main characters of the cast Wataru Hatano and co-star, Yuki Kaji which impressed with their emotional performances.

-After this two releases, Mamoru released his next singles in 2008 titled Kimi he… and Discovery that had a little bit higher classification on the charts also and once again with a R&B genre, that if I do say so myself suits his music very much.
+After these two releases, Mamoru released his next singles in 2008 titled Kimi he… and Discovery that had a little bit higher classification on the charts also and once again with an R&B genre, that if I do say so myself suits his music very much.

-In 2007 with his singles Dream Fighter and Orpheus Mamo-chan bended over the pop/pop- rock genre which was a very pleasant surprise that granted him the 10th and 15th places on the charts making a huge impact given the thought that he was always in the top 20 until that moment.
+In 2007 with his singles Dream Fighter and Orpheus Mamo-chan leaned over the pop/pop-rock genre which was a very pleasant surprise that granted him the 10th and 15th places on the charts making a huge impact given the thought that he was always in the top 20 until that moment.

 In 2012 he started to experiment with a more danceable genre, especially in his single Ultra Fly but also in 2014 with New Order, both singles had songs arranged by STY and Jin Nakamura; Canon was a different story because its songs were composed and arranged by Elements Garden known by their fast piano and more melodic songs, in this case still showing a little of rock elements, but also by the fans of Uta no Prince-sama, anime in which Mamo starred.

-Currently he has started to write more the lyrics of his tracks and still is working with STY and Jin Nakamura that helped him create his addictive sound that everyone who listens to it will get hooked on.
-His voice is so angel-like that it’s a bliss to listen to his tracks and when he starts using his vibrato it’s like you’re on cloud-nine, also he’s capable of singing with falsettos making one stunned with his singing ability.
+Currently, he has started to write more the lyrics of his tracks and still is working with STY and Jin Nakamura that helped him create his addictive sound that everyone who listens to it will get hooked on.
+His voice is so angel-like that it’s bliss to listen to his tracks and when he starts using his vibrato it’s like you’re on cloud nine, also he’s capable of singing with falsettos making one stunned with his singing ability.

 Mamoru has shown the fans that he can be very versatile and be good in every department, with his music hitting in genres like R&B, pop, pop/rock, a more danceable genre or even a jazzy and loungey genre that we can find in his most recent releases.
 With all the things I’ve said about him I think it’s very easy to say that he is a diamond in the rough that has been polishing himself to improve and create the best work for the fans every single day.

-Currently Mamoru has been promoting himself more in other countries such as Taiwan in an attempt to expand his fans base.
+Currently, Mamoru has been promoting himself more in other countries such as Taiwan in an attempt to expand his fan base.